projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 i915.avail_planes_per_pipe and i915.domain_plane_owners
 -------------------------------------------------------

-Both Service OS and User OS are provided a set of HW planes where they can display their contents.
-Since each domain provides its content, there is no need for any extra composition to be done through SOS.
+Both Service VM and User VM are provided a set of HW planes where they can display their contents.
+Since each domain provides its content, there is no need for any extra composition to be done through Service VM.
 ``i915.avail_planes_per_pipe`` and ``i915.domain_plane_owners`` work
 together to provide the plane restriction (or plan-based domain ownership) feature.